Start Here

 No modern authoritarian regime has survived the concurrent failure of all five structural pillars that sustain its rule.
 The Islamic Republic is failing on all five simultaneously.

 Information control has collapsed.
 Israeli intelligence penetrated the IRGC’s most sensitive institutions for decades — hacking bodyguards’ phones, compromising traffic cameras, weaponizing a prayer app.
 The head of Iran’s counter-Mossad unit was a Mossad double agent.
 The 21,000-person post-war purge destroyed institutional trust without identifying the actual threats.
+The regime’s response, a sixty-plus-day internet blackout that NetBlocks called the longest state-imposed shutdown ever recorded anywhere, has made the rest of Iran invisible to itself and cost the economy more than $1.8 billion in the first forty-eight days alone.

 Popular legitimacy is gone.
 Eighty percent of Iranians oppose the Islamic Republic.
 Only eleven percent support the principles of the Islamic Revolution.
 The January 2026 massacres — between seven thousand verified and an estimated thirty-six thousand killed — shattered whatever residual consent remained.
+GAMAAN’s September 2025 survey, the last representative measure before the war, found forty-nine percent agreeing that Reza Pahlavi should declare leadership of the transition; “Death to Mojtaba” began appearing alongside “Death to Khamenei” on Tehran rooftops within days of Mojtaba’s elevation.

 Each pillar has failed before, in isolation, without toppling a regime.
 It is the simultaneous failure — the interaction effects — that makes this historically unprecedented.